Choose the Right Internet Type

 The gold standard for home internet—if you can get it

 Fibre optic internet sends data as light pulses through glass or plastic strands.
-It delivers the fastest speeds, lowest latency, and most consistent performance of any home internet technology.
-About 75% of Canadian households now have access to fibre-to-the-home service, though availability varies significantly by province and neighbourhood.
+It delivers the fastest speeds, low latency, and the most consistent upload performance of the main home internet technologies.
+The CRTC reported that approximately 72% of Canadian households had access to fibre at home in its 2026 market report, though availability still varies significantly by province, city, neighbourhood, and building.

 Why fibre is usually the best choice